 From development to the packing of our products, we combine outstanding technical quality with efficient use of raw materials and resource conservation.
-We develop “green” products made of materials that are environmentally friendly, long-lasting, and easy to recycle, such as payment cards made using recycled plastic or green SIM cards with a paper card body.
+We develop “green” products made of materials that are environmentally friendly, long-lasting, and easy to recycle, such as payment cards made using recycled plastic.
 The raw material used in our banknote paper includes cotton comber noils, a by-product of the textile industry.
 On request from the customer, this raw material can be sourced from organic crops.
 The banknotes can be disposed of in an environmentally - friendly manner when taken out of circulation.

 Paper mill Louisenthal saves resources

 A look at the Louisenthal paper mill shows how G+D conserves resources.
 As a manufacturer of banknote paper, foils, and threads, Louisenthal is an energy-intensive operation.
 In order to save energy, the plant has been gradually developing a heat recovery system on the company premises since 2014.
 Its purpose is to heat and cool the building.
 Consumers and heat generators are closely intertwined in the production process; waste heat from production is fed into the circulation system, meaning that less thermal heat must be purchased externally in the form of natural gas.
 Costs have been reduced by 20%.